 Unfortunately, though, your attempt at common courtesy could leave you with a rare and dangerous medical condition.
 That’s what happened to a 34-year-old man in England, according to a case study in the British Medical Journal, when he tried to stifle a sneeze by closing his mouth and pinching his nose.
 He felt a popping sensation in his throat, his neck began to swell, and he even had trouble swallowing and talking.
 After spending seven days in the hospital, where he was fed with a nasogastric tube, he made a full recovery—but why was he there in the first place?

 When mucus, an allergen, or an object like an insect gets into our nose, the body’s instinct is to get rid of it immediately, via a sneeze.
 The diaphragm and the muscles between our ribs contract to expel whatever’s in our nose.
 It’s an automatic (and largely uncontrollable) reflex, designed to keep our airway open.
 Here’s a visual that explains what really happens when you sneeze.

 A sneeze is also very powerful.
-Depending on the size of your nose and your lung capacity, the force reaches 100 and 500 miles an hour!
+Depending on the size of your nose and your lung capacity, the force reaches more than 100 miles an hour!
 But holding the nose, or closing the mouth, means that all that air can’t escape, so it has to go somewhere else, which could cause unexpected damage.